 How long will it take to get a CDA certificate?

-Getting a CDA certification is a straightforward process.
-Once you submit your application, pass the exam, complete 120 hours of professional development, and pass the verification visit, you should receive your certificate within 10 business days.
+Getting a CDA credential is a straightforward process.
+Once you submit your application, pass the exam, complete 120 hours of professional development, and pass the verification visit, you should receive your credential within 10 business days.

 How many hours do I need to work to qualify for CDA certification?